MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/recordref/recordref-findlast-method.md

  You should use this method only when you explicitly want to find the last record in a table or set.
 Do not use this method in combination with repeat..until.

 ## Example
  The following example opens the Item table \(27\) as a RecordRef variable that is named ItemRecref.
-The FindLAST method searches for the last record in the table.
+The FindLast method searches for the last record in the table.
 If the record is found, the description and unit price of the item in the record are displayed in a message box.
 Otherwise, a message that indicates that the last item was not found is displayed.

 ```al
 var